State treasurers 2

 Here's how state lawmakers can fight ESG:

-State investments, such as state employee pension funds, are typically managed by fund managers who vote the shares on behalf of the shareholder.
-States should pass legislation reinforcing that state fund managers have a primary fiduciary duty to act in the sole financial interest of the shareholder (i.e. the state) and are not beholden to ESG preferences.
+States should pass legislation reinforcing that state fund managers have a fiduciary duty to act in the sole financial interest of the shareholder (the state).
+This ensures state investments are managed and shares are voted in a way that benefits the state and its citizens – not based on ESG preferences.

 View Model Legislation #1

-States should ensure they only do business with companies that share an interest in the state’s profit, not the demise of it.
-Legislators should protect state contracts from companies that are actively discriminating through ESG policies against economic interests such as fossil fuel, agriculture, mining, firearm, and timber industries.
+States should ensure they only do business with companies that share an interest in the state’s profit, not ones that actively discriminate through ESG policies against the state’s economic interests.

 View Model Legislation #2